aew2sbee/zenn/books/github-foundations/draft.md

 1. [ ] AsciiDoc
 1. [ ] reStructuredText

-### What are GitHub&#39;s slash commands?
+### What are GitHub's slash commands?

 &gt; https://docs.github.com/en/issues/tracking-your-work-with-issues/about-slash-commands

-1. [x] It&#39;s a way to quickly insert complex Markdown into your pull request or issue comments and descriptions.
+1. [x] It's a way to quickly insert complex Markdown into your pull request or issue comments and descriptions.
-1. [ ] It&#39;s a way of automating GitHub Actions.
+1. [ ] It's a way of automating GitHub Actions.
-1. [ ] It&#39;s an another name for the GitHub CLI.
+1. [ ] It's an another name for the GitHub CLI.
-1. [ ] It&#39;s a way to quickly fix code formatting issues in your pull request&#39;s code changes.
+1. [ ] It's a way to quickly fix code formatting issues in your pull request's code changes.

-### How does GitHub help people that want to write proper issue and pull request comments but don&#39;t know Markdown syntax?
+### How does GitHub help people that want to write proper issue and pull request comments but don't know Markdown syntax?

 &gt; https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/about-writing-and-formatting-on-github#text-formatting-toolbar

 1. [x] There is a text formatting toolbar on issue and pull request comment forms which generates Markdown for you.
 1. [ ] By providing a Markdown cheat sheet.
 1. [ ] GitHub automatically converts HTML to Markdown in issue and pull request comments.
-1. [ ] GitHub pull requests and issues don&#39;t support Markdown.
+1. [ ] GitHub pull requests and issues don't support Markdown.

 ### What is GitHub Desktop?

 &gt; https://docs.github.com/en/desktop

-1. [x] It&#39;s a GUI Application for working with Git and GitHub on your computer.
+1. [x] It's a GUI Application for working with Git and GitHub on your computer.
-1. [ ] It&#39;s a self hosted version of GitHub that you can install on your own servers or personal computer.
+1. [ ] It's a self hosted version of GitHub that you can install on your own servers or personal computer.
-1. [ ] It&#39;s a GitHub pricing plan for personal accounts that offers additional features in addition to the free plan.
+1. [ ] It's a GitHub pricing plan for personal accounts that offers additional features in addition to the free plan.
-1. [ ] It&#39;s an online editor that allows you to work on your repository in the browser.
+1. [ ] It's an online editor that allows you to work on your repository in the browser.

 ### What is GitHub Mobile?

 &gt; https://docs.github.com/en/get-started/using-github/github-mobile

-1. [x] It&#39;s a mobile app for iOS and Android that allows you to work with GitHub from your phone.
+1. [x] It's a mobile app for iOS and Android that allows you to work with GitHub from your phone.
-1. [ ] It&#39;s a service that allows you to test your mobile apps on real devices.
+1. [ ] It's a service that allows you to test your mobile apps on real devices.
-1. [ ] It&#39;s a GitHub data transfer service for petabytes of data where a GitHub owned car will drive to your location and transfer the data to your local network.
+1. [ ] It's a GitHub data transfer service for petabytes of data where a GitHub owned car will drive to your location and transfer the data to your local network.
-1. [ ] It&#39;s a GitHub telemetry service that allows you to track your users&#39; activity on your website or mobile app.
+1. [ ] It's a GitHub telemetry service that allows you to track your users' activity on your website or mobile app.

 ### How can you link a pull request to an issue?
 (Choose two.)